 HOW TO STORE BONE BROTH

-Once your bone broth has simmered for 10-12 hours and reduced, strain and keep as desired.
-We choose including it immediately to soup with a number of the leftover shredded chicken.
+Once your bone broth has simmered for 10-12 hours and reduced strain and keep as desired.
+We choose to include it immediately in soup with a number of the leftover shredded chicken.

 This 1-Pot Pumpkin Black Bean Soup or this 1-Pot Chicken Soup with White Bean and Kale are the best applications.

-But it is able to additionally be stored in glass jars and frozen up to 1-2 months or extra.
+But it can additionally be stored in glass jars and frozen for up to 1-2 months or extra.
 Just make sure to go away a couple of inches from the top of the jar to permit expansion inside the freezer.